 While Diller's material may seem a bit over the top and corny to today’s modern comedy audience, her wit and contribution to the comedy world cannot be underestimated.
 She starred in three films with one of her biggest supporters, Bob Hope, and was basically unavoidable throughout the 60’s, 70’s, and 80’s frequently appearing on television and film.
 She also prided herself on writing her own material (a somewhat rare occurrence when she was coming up in the 50’s).

 Diller described herself as a “late bloomer” and did not start her stand-up career until she was 37 years old.
-After appearing on the classic Groucho Marx TV show, What’s My Line, her husband at the time (she had three) convinced her to try her hand at stand-up.
+After appearing on the classic Groucho Marx TV show, You Bet Your Life, her husband at the time (she had three) convinced her to try her hand at stand-up.
 After a few minor gigs, she kicked her career off at San Francisco’s legendary Purple Onion.
 She was booked for two weeks, but due to popular demand ended her residency there after an astounding 89 week run!

 Not only did she create one of the most memorable and outsized comic personas ever, she also toured as a classical pianist backed by a full orchestra.
 Diller officially retired from stand-up comedy in 2006 at the age of 89 years old and passed away last month at 95, but her impact on comedy and her flamboyant persona will surely not be forgotten anytime soon.